-Mabel, a child of the golden-age of 00s r’n’b, harnesses the energy of her idols Beyonce circa Destiny’s Child, as well the vocal stylings of musical legends like Stevie Wonder and Minnie Ripperton and imbues it into her offering.
-She also looked to the gospel undertones of both Kanye West’s The Life Of Pablo and September 5th DVSN and the output of fellow young songstress Kehlani to create innovative ways to layer her harmonies and craft her melodies.
-The beauty of her compositions and her natural affinity for imaginative narratives buoyed by her velvety vocals makes it set for 2017 to be Mabel’s year.
-She concludes, “I wanted to do everything on my terms with Bedroom and create something that is 100% authentic to who I am.
-It was both a freeing and terrifying process.
-I hate the expression ‘finding yourself’ but I do feel like that’s what I’ve been doing.
-I can’t please everyone but I can create something that makes me happy and that’s the most important thing.
-This is just the beginning.
-I will continue to push myself but this is definitely an important part of my journey that I want to share with my fans.”
+For Mabel, ultimately everything goes back to those early roots: a child of the golden-age of 00s r’n’b, who harnesses the energy of her idols Beyonce circa Destiny’s Child, as well the vocal stylings of musical legends like Stevie Wonder and Minnie Ripperton.
+The beauty of her compositions and her natural affinity for imaginative narratives makes Mabel the perfect candidate to be the UK’s next, great pop export.
+“I hate the expression ‘finding yourself’ but I do feel like that’s what I’ve been doing.
+I can’t please everyone but I can create something that makes me happy, and that’s the most important thing.
+This is just the beginning.”